Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria: Introduction

 While sparse regression provides a systematic way to generate a set of candidate models with varying model sizes, it does not in itself prescribe which model from this set is the most appropriate one for the specific problem at hand.
-For instance, the determination of the final model has often been performed by the user, e.g., by visual inspection of the error–complexity Pareto front \cite{flaschel_unsupervisedDiscoveryEUCLID_2021,flaschel_brainEUCLID_2023,martonová_modelDiscoveryCardiacTissue_2025}.
-However, in the context of statistical learning, this final choice is commonly governed by model selection criteria \cite{hastie_statisticalLearning_2009}, which evaluate the trade-off between predictive accuracy and model complexity.
+For instance, the determination of the final model has often been performed by the user, e.g., by visual inspection of the error–complexity Pareto front \cite{flaschel_unsupervisedDiscoveryEUCLID_2021,flaschel_brainEUCLID_2023,martonová_modelDiscoveryCardiacTissue_2025}, {although automated strategies for selecting the regularization parameter have also been proposed, such as selecting the sparsest model below a predefined cost threshold \cite{flaschel_generalizedStandardMaterialModelsEUCLID_2023}.} However, in the context of statistical learning, this final choice is commonly governed by model selection criteria \cite{hastie_statisticalLearning_2009}, which evaluate the trade-off between predictive accuracy and model complexity.
 Commonly used criteria include information-theoretic measures such as the \ac{AIC} \cite{akaike_AkaikeInformationCriterion_2011} and the \ac{BIC} \cite{schwarz_estimatingDimensionOfModel_1978,neath_BayesianInformationCriterion_2012}, as well as data-driven approaches like $K$-fold \ac{CV} \cite{bengio_varianceKFoldCV_2003,arlot_surveyCVModelSelection_2010}.
 Comparative studies \cite{burnham_modelSelection_2002,fan_overviewVariableSelection_2010,vrieze_differenceAICAndBIC_2012} have shown that no single criterion is universally optimal; rather, their relative performance depends on factors such as noise level, sample size, and the correlation structure within the library.
 For this reason, pairing sparse regression algorithms with different selection criteria can increase robustness to these factors, and it enables a more systematic exploration of the trade-offs inherent in automated model discovery.

 From the literature on constitutive model discovery, two key gaps can be identified: \textbf{i.} The model discovery problem can be solved using different, more efficient, sparse regression algorithms beyond LASSO, and \textbf{ii.} model selection criteria have not been paired with sparse regression algorithms in this context, despite their widespread adoption in statistical learning for balancing model complexity and predictive performance \cite{hastie_statisticalLearning_2009,burnham_modelSelection_2002,arlot_surveyCVModelSelection_2010}.